ricohapi/media-storage-rest/media.md

 | 429 | Too Many Requests. |
 | 500 | Internal server error. |

 <a name="SearchMedia"></a>
 ## POST /media/search

-Searches the media data and returns the result as a list.<br>
-Up to 100 media data can be returned in one response.<br>
-If the size of the result list exceeds 100, retry with more query terms.
+Searches for media data with user metadata.
+This API will return a list sorted by created datetime.
+The list can contain 100 media data at maximum.
+If the returned list contains more than 100 media data, retry this API with more searching conditions.

-The search supports schema version `"2016-06-01"`.<br>
+The supported schema version is `"2016-07-08"`.
-This API allows query terms on user metadata only.

 ### URL Structure
 ```